kontent-ai/delivery-sdk-js/readme.md

 }>;
 ```

-To resolve your custom element into `ColorElement`, use the `ElementResolver` in your dleivery client config:
+To resolve your custom element into `ColorElement`, use the `ElementResolver` in your delivery client config:

 ```typescript
 const client = createDeliveryClient({